URBREATH/15-minutes-city/README.md

 ### 3. Parameters and Execution

 The script reads a `.ini` configuration file to dynamically configure inputs.
-A separate parameter.ini file is created for each city, containing all city-specific parameters.At runtime, the appropriate configuration file must be provided depending on the city being processed.
+A separate parameter.ini file is created for each city, containing all city-specific parameters.
+At runtime, the appropriate configuration file must be provided depending on the city being processed.
 For example, to run the analysis for Parma, the parameter_parma.ini file is used.

 **Example (`parameter.ini`):**